 No sooner had they shown their backs to the enemy then, kettle drums booming, the Turks closed-in like a pack of wolves.

 For the next hour the Romans retired towards their camp, the Turks pressing hard upon their rear.
-The Romans were able to keep their enemy at bay with controlled “pulse charges”, in which individual “Banda” (companies) of Romans would suddenly wheel about and charge the Turks who were nipping at their heals.
+The Romans were able to keep their enemy at bay with controlled “pulse charges”, in which individual “Banda” (companies) of Romans would suddenly wheel about and charge the Turks who were nipping at their heels.
 The Turks would scamper off on swift ponies, out of range to regroup, while the charging Roman band would return as quickly to its place in the retreating line.
 Only the best drilled and disciplined soldiers in the world would have been capable of such maneuvers.
 It is a testament to their quality that though greatly stressed by the factional strife that ripped the Empire throughout the century, the Roman army was still capable of this, the most difficult of maneuvers.

-Imperial trumpets blew the order, calling for the still retreating second line to halt, wheel-about in-mass, and smash the foolish interlopers between the two iron-clad divisions of the army.
+Imperial trumpets blew the order, calling for the still retreating second line to halt, wheel-about in-mass, and smash the foolish interlopers between the army's two iron-clad divisions.

 The first division found itself surrounded and attacked from all sides.
 All order and command-and-control vanished, as the battle dissolved into swirling chaos.
 First the right wing, composed of the troops from the Themes of Anatolia (the senior regiments of the army) broke and fled back up the valley.
 This freed more Turks to join those swarming around the armored guard regiments massed around the Emperor’s standards.
-Then the left wing, the Thematic regiments of Europe, cut their way out of the encirclement, seeking refuge in the nearby hills.
+Then the left wing, the Thematic regiments of Europe led by Byrennios, cut their way out of the encirclement, seeking refuge in the nearby hills.

 The Sultan Alp Arslan had known from the beginning that at some point he would have to fight the Romans at close quarters in order to break them and gain a total victory.
 Now, as chaos reigned in the Roman ranks, the Sultan put aside his gilded bow and drew his mace (the favorite weapon of Turkish heavy cavalry).
-Surrounded by the armored Ghulams (slave-soldiers) of his personal guard, he now charged into the center of the Roman masses; where the Emperor could be identified, still fighting, surrounded by his Varangians beneath the holy banner of the Labarum.
+Surrounded by the armored Ghulams of his personal guard, he now charged into the center of the Roman masses; where the Emperor could be identified, still fighting, surrounded by his Varangians beneath the holy banner of the Labarum.

 The fighting was vicious and at close quarters, and the weary and outnumbered Romans were overpowered.
 Romanus was captured, trapped beneath his fallen horse.
-He was taken before the Sultan, who treated him as a guest; not a prisoner.
-Among the other spoils on the battlefield was the holy Labarum; as well as the standards of guard regiments that, like it, dated back to Constantine.
+He was taken before the Sultan, who treated him as a guest, not a prisoner.
+Among the other spoils on the battlefield was the holy Labarum, as well as the standards of guard regiments; that, like it, dated back to Constantine.

 From these provinces had come the best troops in the Empire, as well as most of the tax revenue to maintain a professional army.
 Without either, the Byzantine Emperors were never fully able to replace the army lost that day.
-For the remaining centuries of its declining existence, the Eastern Romans would be forced to rely largely on mercenary soldiers, of often dubious quality and loyalty, to fight its battles.
+For the remaining centuries of its declining existence, the Eastern Roman Empire would be forced to rely largely on mercenary soldiers, of often dubious quality and loyalty, to fight its battles.

 The Byzantine/Roman army had for centuries shielded the West from the forces of militant Islam.
 Without this bastion, the West would have to rise up and provide its own military response to the march of Islam: the Crusades.